default-anton/default-anton.github.io/_posts/long/2025-11-20-something.md

 ---
-title: "I Turned My Old PC into a Linux Gaming Console (And I Can’t Believe How Well It Works)"
+title: "I Turned My Idle PC into a Linux Gaming Console"
 date: 2025-11-19
 tags: [linux, gaming, steamos]
 published: false
 ---

 When Valve announced the new Steam Machine, I was genuinely excited.
-I’m not an avid gamer myself - my days of playing [Witcher 3](https://www.thewitcher.com/us/en/witcher3) or [Warhammer 40K](https://www.focus-entmt.com/en/games/warhammer-40000-space-marine-2) are mostly behind me.
+I’m not an avid gamer myself.
+I built a solid PC thinking I would get back into gaming, but after playing through [Witcher 3](https://www.thewitcher.com/us/en/witcher3) and [Warhammer 40K](https://www.focus-entmt.com/en/games/warhammer-40000-space-marine-2), life happened, priorities changed, and the machine sat silent.
 But I have a son who is just old enough that we can start playing games together on a console.

 The catch?
 I don't own a console.
-But I *do* have a dedicated gaming PC collecting dust.
+But I *do* have that idle PC collecting dust.

 I immediately thought: maybe I can just install [SteamOS](https://store.steampowered.com/steamos) on it, like what powers the [Steam Deck](https://store.steampowered.com/steamdeck/) and the future [Steam Machine](https://store.steampowered.com/sale/steammachine).
 After a little digging, I found out the official SteamOS isn't something they make publicly available for installation on arbitrary hardware.